Velile14/WEDE5020_Summative/README.md

-# WEDE5020_Summative
-This is my Web Development Summative project.

-These are the things that I made throughout the development of this website:

 #Part 1

 I created ten  web pages with an inserted header, a header logo that is a screen reader, text and images.